mbpod10/DJANGO_REST_API/README.md

 - raw()
   - allows you to make raw SQL queries in Django
   - Django automattically creates the db name of the app in which the model resides along with the model name.
-In this case, the app name is `api_basic_article` and the model name is `article`
+In this case, the app name is `api_basic_article` and the model name is `article` coming out to be `api_basic_article`

 ```python
  if request.method == 'GET':